stefichjo/speranto/ghermanaj/en-prononco.md

 | | |

 Notes:
-Until now, the `o̞` "lot" vowel and the `o̞ː` "thought" vowel have been dangerously similar, and there is no way of telling them apart in accents without lengthened vowels.
-To avoid the risk of merging `o̞` "lot" and `o̞ː` "thought", we can lower `o̞` "lot", yielding the near-open `ɒ` "lot".
-On this occasion, we can raise the `a` "trap" vowel, yielding the near-open `æ` "trap", for the sake of symmetry in the vowel space.
+Until now, the `o̞` "lot" vowel and the `o̞ː` "thought" vowel have been dangerously similar, with no distinguishing feature in accents without lengthened vowels.
+To prevent the merging of `o̞` "lot" and `o̞ː` "thought", we can lower `o̞` "lot" to the near-open `ɒ` "lot".
+Additionally, for symmetry in the vowel space, we can raise the `a` "trap" vowel to the near-open `æ` "trap".

 <!--v-->